 Dress Shirt Sleeve Cuff Fit

-The cuffs fit are determined by how they feel on your wrist.
-Although there are many different styles of cuffs, it’s essential to keep in mind that the fit should be comfortable regardless.
+The cuff’s fit is determined by how they feel on your wrist.
+Although there are many different cuff styles, it’s essential to keep in mind that the fit should be comfortable regardless.

 One tip to making sure the cuff size is appropriate for your wrist size is to see how easy it is to take off.
 Ultimately, you should be able to take your shirt off without the need to unbutton it.

 The correct fit would make your cuff feel close enough to your wrist.
 However, you should be able to place one of your fingers through the cuff.

 But if you feel like the cuff is choking your hand, it means that it’s too tight.
 If the cuff does not touch your wrist when your arm is straight, it is too loose.

 Hi, I’m Alex, and I’ve studied and specialized style in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.